t0x1csaint/BasicJSMusicBot/README.md

 How do I run the bot?

 Open a command prompt window
-Run the command "cd "bot directory here" "
+Run the command "cd 'bot directory here' "
 Then run the command node .

 I'm still having issues!